huntie/sublime-tmux/README.md

 ## Installation

-Soon to be available on [Package Control](https://packagecontrol.io/).
-Until then, place this repository in your `Packages/` directory.
+Available as [tmux](https://packagecontrol.io/packages/tmux) on [Package Control](https://packagecontrol.io/) – install using the *Package Control: Install Package* command from the Command Palette.
+Alternatively, place this repository in your `Packages/` directory.

 ## Usage

 For now, *Sublime tmux* requires a local tmux server to be running.
 In practice this means it will only run actions whilst you have an open tmux session in your terminal emulator.

-Once installed, a number of tmux-related commands are available in the Command Palette, activated with *ctrl*+*shift*+*p*:
+Once installed, a number of tmux-related commands are available in the Command Palette, activated with *Ctrl*+*Shift*+*P*:

 <img src="./screenshots/command-palette.png" width="555" alt="tmux commands in the Command Palette">